leegao/LuaInLua/README.md

 6. Added support for extende BNF grammars
 7. Added support for oracular lookaheads
 1. Create a lua parser in LL(1)
+1. Add semantic actions to the lua parser

 In progress:

-1. Add semantic actions to the lua parser
+1. Add a tokenizer for Lua
+2. Interpreter.

 TODO:

-9. Interpreter.
 10. Lua register machine
 11. Standard library
 12. Self-host the toolchain (5.2 compatibility)